Read Christie 2025

 Theme: Performers

-Alternative Picks: Lord Edgware Dies, The Body in the Library, Giant's Bread, The Mirror Crack'd from Side to Side.
+Alternative Reads: Lord Edgware Dies, The Body in the Library, Giant's Bread, The Mirror Crack'd from Side to Side.

 The theme for this month are performers, and in the case for this book, this is key to solving the mystery.
 You can understand in this book why many people find Hercule Poirot a bit frustrating.
 Where he is usually concise and methodical, he was deliberately evasive.
 I'm not surprised why many of his companions found him a bit tiresome.
 Unfortunately, the one character I really didn't like was Egg.
 She came across as really naïve, and she just kept getting on my nerves throughout the story.